 TIP: For something like a boring bar, a nice addition cutting depth is double the corner diameter.
-Also it’s vital to remember that there’s an extremely secure thickness of cut beyond which the instrument alternates among cutting and smearing, resulting in a highly irregular size and quality.
+Also, it’s vital to remember that there’s an extremely secure thickness of cut beyond which the instrument alternates among cutting and smearing, resulting in highly irregular size and quality.
 Based on the conditions, this extremely secure cut depth ranges from 0.002” to 0.005”.
 Extremely hard materials can generally tolerate a shallower reduced feature depth.

 TIP: A fourth of the aspect ratio is a nice addition federate for a boring bar.

-A certain height of how to set up a boring bar on a lathe like Grizzly g0462.
+A certain height of how to set up a boring bar on a lathe-like Grizzly g0462.

-Some other important consideration when putting up a boring tool on the lathe is length.
+Another important consideration when putting up a boring tool on the lathe is length.
 Pick a good plain bar with a sufficient height adjustment.
 That is, as similar as possible to the vertical spindle center.

 Step 4: choosing the Cutting Parameters